 - Prognosis is dependent on any underlying structural heart disease.

 - Patients with a structurally normal heart have an excellent prognosis.

-- In the absence of manifest pre-excitation (Wolff-Parkinson-White syndrome), the risk of sudden death is very small.
+- In the absence of manifest pre-excitation (WPW syndrome), the risk of sudden death is very small.

 Further reading & references